emberjs/rfcs/text/0000-decorators.md

 }
 ```

-The most common use case for this form in legacy classes was to provide a new
+The most common use case for this form in classic classes was to provide a new
 instance of an object or array per instance of the class.
 This use case is
 solved in native classes by class fields: